 While it is beyond the scope of this website to get into a lengthy discussion about how government, society and families can and possibly should take more responsibility with regard to poverty and child neglect, it is important to note that the latter two points above make providing assistance challenging.

-Poverty and child neglect is a conundrum, but the basic human needs of a child is what should ultimately be considered, not who is to blame and why.
+Poverty and neglect is a conundrum, but the basic human needs of a child is what should ultimately be considered, not who is to blame and why.

 1 Campaign 2000.
 (2002).
 2002 report card on child and family poverty.
 Retrieved December 2, 2002 from http://www.campaign2000.ca.